Tough People: Music video

 The music video for "Tough People" was directed by Dustin Haney and premiered on October 25, 2024.
-It was filmed in Patoka, Illinois.
+It was filmed primarily in Patoka, Illinois with additional footage filmed in Vandalia, Illinois in front of the Statehouse.

 Chart performance

 "Tough People" was the most added song at the country radio format, pulling in 107 stations upon impact, and debuted at number 56 on the Billboard Country Airplay chart dated November 16, 2024.
 It became Baldridge's second top 20 hit on the chart, reaching a peak of number 12 in April 2025.